Please register or login to continue

 Franc68Lorient Montaner

-The cold weather of the broad hills of the river valley had reached the edge of my 18th century manor in Northern Portugal.
-I had sojourned in the family home in the year 1909, for the leisure days and nights of the entire season of spring.
 The Córdova Manor was indeed a magnificent two storey building that had an imposing curved portico that was illumined by the large windows, with its embellished structure standing.
 There was a regal balcony that had protruded over the mahogany door, between the two sturdy columns of masonry.
 The impressive coat of arms of the Marquis was remarkably evident, beneath the pediment and the flat roofs of the manor.
 There was a quaint gushing fountain within the patio of cobblestones, in the propinquity of the entrance.

 My name is Bartolomeu Córdova, an honourable nobleman and artist of the region.
 The Córdova name was well dispersed and reputable throughout the country of Portugal, and its derivative name had evolved from the illustrious city of Córdoba, in the adjoining country of Spain.

 I remember that vivid night quite lucidly, as a menacing storm had presented itself over the vignoble, as the evening winds blew with such a whistling birr.
 I can recall every minor detail, as I stand now with the recollection of her memory, tormenting me, with an uncontrollable passion I had never expressed before.
-And the daunting echoes of her provocative voice still haunt me miserably until this day, with such a constant and unwavering zeal.
-The silence, that dreadful silence that once had prevailed behind these four walls of durance that immure me is interrupted, by the strong reverberation of my unwanted malediction.
-Is it the unfortunate hour of my demise, or shall I see her anon, gazing at her spectral guise of concupiscent appeal and seduction?
-Shall I ever forget that ghastly visage and portrait that haunts me, with a dismal shade of a vestige of despair?
-Will my prolonged madness ever abate one day?

 It all began that festive night at the manor, when I had invited the Countess of Barcelos, Nina Montecalvo for dinner.
 She was an attractive young woman and intellectual.
-Naturally, she was part of the noble aristocracy of Portugal, and a young lady whose characteristics and features were extremely pleasant; but it was her remarkable wit that won me over in the end.
-We had taken a jaunty stroll in the garden and were admiring the lovely landscape of the vineyards.
-I had described to her the history of the Córdova lineage, whilst she explained hers to me, so eloquently.
-She was fond of my name Bartolomeu and had mentioned to me that her grandfather was also named Bartolomeu.
+She was part of the noble aristocracy of Portugal, and a young lady whose characteristics and features were extremely pleasant; but it was her remarkable wit that won me over in the end.

 This revelation had amused me and was exceedingly receptive to my ego.
 I had borne the Córdova name with distinction and honour, as well the reputable importance that it represented in the country.
 She had paid me a visit also, so that I could contribute to the arts; being that the arts could no longer depend on private patronage of mere governments.
-Out of deference for her I had a painter, paint a portrait of her natural apparent beauty, upon that same night.
+Out of deference for her I had a painter, paint a painting of her natural apparent beauty, upon that same night.

 Afterwards, we ate dinner, then proceeded to the parlour, where we had shared a bottle of priceless wine and discussed how I was a renowned artist, whose paintings were never incondite.
 This was all that I had remembered happening that night.
 A terrible sense of fear had prevailed over me then.
 It was a lingering effect that was unyielding.